📝 Cost reduction & efficiency · ⏱️ 3 min read

 How do I know if quality doesn't suffer?

-Test new methods on a small scale first and ask guests for feedback.
-Some preparation methods like sous-vide can actually improve quality by giving you more control over temperature.
+Test new methods on small batches first and get guest feedback.
+Some techniques like sous-vide actually improve quality through precise temperature control.

 Can I do this if I only have one chef?